Azure/azure-sdk/docs/typescript/design.md

 * `@microsoft/cosmos` (not in `@azure` scope).
 * `@azure/digitaltwins` (not kebab-cased).

-{% include requirement/SHOULD id"ts-npm-package-name-follow-conventions" %} you should follow the casing conventions of any existing GA packages released in the `@azure` npm scope.
+{% include requirement/SHOULD id="ts-npm-package-name-follow-conventions" %} you should follow the casing conventions of any existing GA packages released in the `@azure` npm scope.
 It's not worth renaming a package just to align on naming conventions.

 ## The Client API {#ts-apisurface-serviceclient}